dariushoule/WordsSolution/readme.md

 If I had more time to work on this project these are some of the things I'd look at.

-- Ensuring that the source word entry in the map was a reference rather than a copy would prevent widescale duplication of words in the the dictionary.
+- Ensuring that the source word entry in the map is a reference rather than a copy would prevent widescale duplication of words.
 I think this would have the most noticable reduction in memory usage with the least amount of work.
 - The memory footprint of the application could probably be reduced further by using a smaller immutable structure over a dict for retaining source word and uniqueness in the map.
 - The amount of time spent updating a sequence to flag it as non-unique had much higher processor overhead than inserting a completely new entry.
 Again, it may be worth investigating a smaller immutable strucuture and overwriting the entry completely rather than updating the dict.
 - When a sequence is flagged as non-unique we no longer need to keep track of the word it was retrieved from.
 This can lower our memory impact further.